Edith Denes

 Although Edith had many years of horrific experiences, she was never filled with hate or bitterness, only sadness for what was lost.
 She thanks G-d for her survival she feels that even in the darkest and saddest times “If there is life there is hope.
 We must always hope for a better future”.

-Edith misses George, a blessed memory who passed away 8 years ago.
+Edith misses George, a blessed memory who passed away.
 Every day, Edith remembers there were challenges, but as survivors, they worked extremely hard to overcome them, and now have a wonderful family to show for it.
-Edith and George have 3 children, a son was born in Israel, a daughter was born in Canada and then the family moved to the U.S. and had a second son.
+Edith and George have 3 children, a son born in Israel, a daughter born in Canada, and a second son born in the United States.